demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-event-type-list
 ***
-Fetch a list of event types.
+Fetches a list of event types.
 Events are identified and filtered by a unique ID.

 #### Base Command